Edited August 2021

 5. Recycling and Composting

-Show employees your organization cares about the environment and implement recycling and composting programs.
-Set up the recognizable blue cans around the office and make sure employees understand what can and can’t be recycled.
+Show employees your company cares about the environment and use recycling and composting programs.
+Set up the big blue cans around the office and make sure employees understand what can and can’t be recycled.

 When it comes to composting, place sealable containers in your office kitchen or breakroom.
 Encourage employees to compost coffee grounds, vegetable wastes, eggshells, tea bags, fruit rinds or peels, and other items.
 Do some research on compost hauling services in your area, but if there aren’t any, think of other ways to use the material.
 Is there a community garden in your area that could put it to good use?
 Do any of your employees want it for their personal gardens?